rusty-labs/CrossfireTelemetryReader/README.md

 # Crossfire/ELRS Telemetry Reader
-Basic project to read Crossfire/ELRS telemetry from serial data
+Basic project to read Crossfire/ELRS telemetry directly from Remote Controller over USB data cable

 Connect your Radio Controller to PC with a USB data cable